lapiselazul/expense-tracker-nextjs/README.md

 ## Installation

 1. Clone the repository
-2. Install dependencies with `npm i --legacy-peer-deps` (required for react-day-picker)
+2. Install dependencies with `npm install`
 3. Run the server with `npm run dev`